alucryd/oxyromon/README.md

     cargo build --no-default-features --features use-rustls

+### Features

+- use-native-tls: use the system OpenSSL library (default)
+- use-rustls: use rustls where possible, and fallback to a vendored OpenSSL
+- chd: CHD support (default)
+- cso: CSO support (default)
+- ird: IRD support (default)
+- rvz: RVZ support (default)
+- benchmark: build the benchmark subcommand
+- server: build the server subcommand

 ### Configuration

 Configuration is done from the command line and settings are stored in the SQLite database.